Titanic Museum Belfast, Northern Ireland

 • The Watch of Lord Pirrie:

-Get to see the elegant personal watch of the Chairman of Harland and Wolff, Lord William James Alexander Pirrie?
 Visit The Launch Gallery and find that piece of art with the inscription “W.J.
 A. Pirrie” on it.
-Lord Pirrie was the famous supervisor of the great building project of Titanic.
-That was in cooperation with J Bruce Ismay to whom the idea of making class of liners for Olympic belonged.
-It is likely that Lord Pirrie wore this watch during the building process of Titanic and its launch too.
-Moreover, on its stamp, you can notice 2 names: Robert Neill of Belfast, a watchmaker and a jeweller, and James Morrison, a retailer.
+Lord Pirrie was the famous supervisor of the excellent building project of Titanic.
+That was in cooperation with J Bruce Ismay, to whom the idea of making a class of liners for Olympics belonged.
+Lord Pirrie likely wore this watch during the building process of Titanic and its launch,

 • Time Recording machine: